Garlic-Team/website/guide/getting-started/first-command.md

 Remember the path we set when creating the client?
 Navigate to your `commands` folder, or create it.
 In that folder create a new JS file.
 You will create your first command there, exited?

+GCommands support two ways to create commands.
+You can use `new Command({ ...settings })` or `new class extends Command`.
+We'll demonstrate both cases, and we'll discuss the advantages and disadvantages.

 :::: code-group
 ::: code-group-item command